yt-dlp/yt-dlp/README.md

 </div>
 <!-- MANPAGE: END EXCLUDED SECTION -->

+ ### This is a fork of [yt-dlp](https://github.com/yt-dlp/yt-dlp) which provides daily builds for testing purposes, that are experimental in nature.
+Please DO NOT ask for support from the official repository.
+Report the issue here please.

 yt-dlp is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features and patches while also keeping up to date with the original project

-This fork provides daily builds, which are experimental in nature.

 <!-- MANPAGE: MOVE "USAGE AND OPTIONS" SECTION HERE -->